mkalish/docker-history-talk/presentation.md

 .twoCol[![unix](https://upload.wikimedia.org/wikipedia/commons/d/d5/Version_7_Unix_SIMH_PDP11_Emulation_DMR.png)]

 ???
 Couple iterations later more on the idea and UNIX is born.
-UNIX built on the idea and abstracted it further.
+UNIX built on the same idea and abstracted it further.
-If we can let users share physical hard drives and RAM we can let the share things like folders and documents.
+If we can let users share physical hard drives, RAM and CPUs, we can let the share things like folders and documents.
 It was virtualization on the user level.

 ---